 Immigrating to a new country can be an emotional time.
 You may feel frustration, regret, and homesickness.
 Immigrant settlement agencies are there to support you with counselling for you and your family.

-Immigrant settlement agencies are also a great first stop to help you with your job search.
+Immigrant settlement agencies are also a great first step to help you with your job search.
 For example, they can help you to:

 - Prepare your resumé for the Canadian job market